Diret03/DigitPrediction/README.md

-# Titanic Predicion
+# Digit Prediction

-Simple Flask Web App to predict if a Titanic passenger survived or not
+Flask Web App to predict the digit of a handwritten number.